Filmmaking Resources: The ULTIMATE List

 - Amazon Storywriter

-Top 5 Editing Software for Filmmakers
+Top 5 Editing Software for Filmmaking:

 Finding the best software for editors is crucial and obviously varies depending on whether you have access to a Mac, Windows PC or Android device.
+Modern day editing software is easy to use and accessible for those across the spectrum of experience.
+And particularly with YouTube tutorials out there for almost every editing trick and technique you could think of, editing is becoming an increasingly accessible filmmaking tool.

 - Adobe Premiere Pro CC